Bank from home with these digital features

 With the bill pay feature, you can forget the hassle of visiting multiple websites to pay your bills each month.
 To set it up, simply enroll in bill pay, add each biller and schedule a recurring payment.
 Once complete, you don’t have to worry about tracking multiple bills and you can rest assured that all your bills are paid on time.
 Bonus tip: setting up the bill pay feature reduces all that extra paper.

-You can review e-statements and transaction history online or directly in the app.
 If you’re interested in making the switch from paper filing to digital organization, you can view your statements and set up access to electronic tax documents, performance reports and trade confirmations.
 This digital method allows you to view documents up to three days earlier than by mail, reducing the likelihood of mail fraud and identity theft.

-Mobile apps also help you limit your visits to your local branch with its virtual check deposit feature.
+Mobile apps also help you limit your visits to your local branch or ATM with its virtual check deposit feature.
 You can safely deposit your check, 24 hours a day, 7 days a week.
 Often, the amount is transferred into your account immediately.

 To use this feature, within the app take a photo of the front and the back of the signed check, and then deposit them to your account.
 You’ll see the amount added to your balance within one business day.